p-stanescu/code-katas/README.md

-# Code katas repo
+# Programming exercises repo

-A repo to write solutions for the code katas from Code Wars
+A repo for programming exercises and solutions

 ## Typescript config to generate Javascript files